apache/metron/metron-platform/metron-solr/README.md

 you should refer to the Solr documentation [https://lucene.apache.org/solr/guide/6_6](here) in general and [here](https://lucene.apache.org/solr/guide/6_6/documents-fields-and-schema-design.html) if you'd like to know more about schemas in Solr.

+In Metron's Solr DAO implementation, document updates involve reading a document, applying the update and reindexing the whole document.
 Indexing LatLon and PointType field types stores data in internal fields that should not be returned in search results.
 For these fields a dynamic field type matching the suffix needs to be added to store the data points.
 For example, a LatLongType field should be defined as:
 ```